marty-mcgee/affiliatewp-affiliate-info/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.0.2 =
+* Fix: Removed old admin setting that was not needed.
+* Fix: Affiliate ID was not being retrieved correctly on first page load when using usernames in the affiliate referral URLs

 = 1.0.1 =
 * New: [affiliate_info_referred] shortcode to show content only when an affiliate is being tracked